 I hope I've inspired you to define your own process, making your future life as a logo designer just that little bit easier.

 Feel free to use my process as is or tweak it to suit how you like to work.
-Start by reading my free process guide, Create Logos With Confidence, then when you're ready, upgrade your process with my Logo Design Process Kit (only if it won't cause you financial hardship).
+Start by downloading my free process checklist, then when you're ready, upgrade your process with my Logo Design Process Kit (only if it won't cause you financial hardship).

 Happy designing!